itbalan/envoy-opa/README.md

 Note: Change the header 'from' value to anything other than 'partner2' or remove the 'from' header itself - you should recieve 403 - Forbidden

 # Curl commands to test 'template' service
-Case 1: This service open for anybody to access curl --location --request GET 'http://localhost:8080/template/'
+Case 1: This service open for anybody to access <br>
+curl --location --request GET 'http://localhost:8080/template/'